Sakamoto Days Voice Actors: Meet the Full English and Japanese Cast

 Kei Uzuki /X (Slur)

-Kei Uzuki /X (Slur) from Sakamoto Days
+Kei Uzuki /X (Slur) - Sakamoto Days character

 Vinnie Hacker voices: